 Strengths, Weaknesses and Areas for Improvement Table adapted from (Pg.
-123; Table 2-23)
+123; Table 2-23)1

+AM declared that veterinary and/or label instructions on how to administer the product are systematically followed (pq.
+126)1.

-Antimicrobial use is a complex topic with varying perceptions within the beef industry.
+Strengths Weaknesses and Areas for Improvement Antimicrobial use is a complex topic with varying perceptions within the The presence of regulations (\rightarrow) There are a variety of opinions and at the federal level provides perceptions from those in the industry confidence that producers are with respect to AMU in Canadian using AMU safely and effectively. beef production that may not be fully

-- The presence of regulations at the federal level provides confidence that producers are using AMU safely and effectively. - There are a variety of opinions and perceptions from those in the industry with respect to AMU in Canadian beef production that may not be fully informed by objective assessment. - Ensuring the optimal management of AMU requires well-informed on-farm decisions and evidence suggests access to additional resources are needed at the farm level. - Most producers have adopted practices supporting the optimal management of AMU, including the establishment of a VCPR. - Most producers (79%) systematically use veterinarian advice. - → Further training would be beneficial to drive continuous improvement. - Room for improvement exists in adoption of management practices associated with AMU: - further reduction of stressors. - increased access to veterinarians in some regions. - Treatment of sick animals, especially when not successful may have a direct impact on employee morale.
+Ensuring the optimal management of AMU requires well-informed on-farm decisions and evidence suggests access to additional resources are needed at the farm level.

+- Most producers have adopted practices supporting the optimal management of AMU, including the establishment of a VCPR. - Most producers (79%) systematically use veterinarian advice.